atlan-antillia/TensorflowUNet/README.md

 num_layers     = 8
 dropout_rate   = 0.05
 learning_rate  = 0.001
 </pre>
+The image_width and image_height must be the same size and can take a multiple of 128.
+The size will depend on the dataset to be used to train your UNet Model.<br>
 You will pass the filename of this configuration file to <a href="./TensorflowUNet.py">TensorflowUNet</a> constructor to create your model in the following way:<br>
 <pre>